Chinese Tutor App - Posit UXD Workshop Project

 Image Design

 The design of the images for each definition was lightly explored with simple black and white illustrations using humorous proportions.
 Images can convey a lot and the choice between photographs or illustration style can make a big difference in who the app appeals to.
-An illustrated dictionary is a very resource intensive project.
-An app like this one has the same issues compounded by a form factor that requires legibility at thumbnail size.

-Translation software relies on a database that's backward looking by definition.
 A language is complex body of evolving information and context.
-There are parts which are open and borrow from new contexts especially in a transactional situation.
+There are parts which are open and borrow from new sources especially in a transactional situation.
 There are other parts that are more secretive, closed to outsiders, and establish a community like teen slang.
-There's a lot of changing context that translation software has to keep up with.
+Some cultures have an appeal that makes learning their language rewarding to outsiders compared to other languages.

 Queries May Reveal Opportunities.

-Learning a language is investment of time that only makes sense if there's a payoff.
-Since English is everywhere, a native English speaker has to be strongly motivated to learn another language.
 What are those motivations?
 Is it a need that can be addressed by a profitable product or service?
+Maintaining and updating a language database is not trivial and only makes sense in a commercial context if there's a market.
 Much like search queries are understood to be the voice of consumers and translation queries reveal gaps in communication, tutorial requests may reveal areas of deep interest.